A Cake Success Story

 As you might have noticed we have a weakness for cake - especially if it is as rich and tasty as the cakes of Cynthia Barcomi.
 And I know a lot of people will agree on that.
 She has been baking cakes for her roastery Barcomi’s since 1994, and all those coffee lovers and cake addicts of Kreuzberg have helped to make it a great success.

-Now, 14 years later, she not only runs a roastery in Kreuzberg but also a deli in the heart of Mitte.
-Last year her cakes even helped her to become popular outside of Berlin when she released her first and very own baking book in which she shares some of her special Barcomi’s recipes.
+Now, over two decades later, she not only runs a roastery in Kreuzberg but also a deli in the heart of Mitte.
+A few years ago her cakes even helped her to become popular outside of Berlin when she released her first and very own baking book in which she shares some of her special Barcomi’s recipes.
+Recently she also came out with her own line of baking forms.
 We met the American in Berlin for a piece of carrot cake and a chat about Berlin, books and baking goods.

 Why Berlin?